rfrazier716/rfrazier716.github.io/posts/design_a_camera_1.rst

     P_{lens} = (n_{lens} -1)[\frac{1}{R_1}-\frac{1}{R_2}+\frac{(n_{lens}-1)d}{n R_1 R_2}]

-Since we're doing the calculation by hand we'll make a couple approximations to simplify the design: (1) the radii of curvature are equal and opposite (resulting in a biconvex lens), and (2) the thickness is small enough that we can discard the final term.
+Since we're doing the calculation by hand we'll make a couple approximations to simplify things: (1) the radii of curvature are equal and opposite (resulting in a biconvex lens), and (2) the thickness is small enough that we can discard the final term.
 Later we'll numerically optimize the entire system to correct for focus, but these approximations give us a good starting point.

 The simplified equation then becomes: